 Of the two great houses in the parish, Durnford House, which was probably first built in the Sixteenth Century, was rebuilt in 1725 (as the date-stone on the architrave of the front door records), but was completely demolished and rebuilt, using the 1725 ashlars, in 1952; whereas Leeson House, originally built in 1805, has not been greatly altered, apart from lateral additions.

 Originally the village had but one street, now known as the High Street.
 Later several sideroads were added: North Street in 1852; Garfield Lane in 1900; Malthouse Lane in 1906; Steppes in 1913; The Hyde in 1924; and the others after the Second World War – Durnford Drove, Gypshayes, Steppeshill, Tom’s Field Road, St George’s Close, Serrell’s Mead, Mount Pleasant Lane, Three Acre Lane and Capstan Field.
 Steppes, Capstan Field and Three Acre Lane contain Council Housing Estates.
 The architect of the latter won a national award for the sensitive design of the cottages.

-The oldest occupation is farming, but since Romano-British times farming and stonequarrying have been
+The oldest occupation is farming, but since Romano-British times farming and stonequarrying have been of equal importance.

 There have been several Cottage Industries undertaken in the parish: shale armlets during the Roman Occupation; stocking-knitting in the Eighteenth Century, Dorset Buttony, Straw Millinery and Embroidery (Broderie Anglaise) during the Nineteenth Century.